What to Do in Case of Emergency

 Most patients lose a separator during their treatment.
 Do not worry about losing a separator, but call our office to see if it needs to be replaced.

 During the first week after your braces are in place and routine adjustments are complete, you will likely feel some pain, soreness or discomfort.
 Use warm salt water rinses and you may take acetaminophen or ibuprofen while you adjust to your new braces

 Headgear does not fit

 Sometimes caused by not wearing as prescribed.
-If facebow is bent call office at once.
+If facebow is bent call our office at once to schedule an appointment.